MTE = Miller Technology Exclusive

 Accu-Pulse® (MTE): MIG process that delivers precise control of the arc even over tack welds and in tight corners.
 Provides optimum and precise molten puddle control.

-Accu-Rated™ Power (MTE): The standard for measuring engine-driven generator power.
+Accu-Rated™ Power (MTE): The standard for measuring engine-driven auxiliary power.
 Guarantees delivery of all power promised.

 Active Arc Stabilizer™ (MTE): Enhances arc starts and provides a softer arc throughout all ranges, with less puddle turbulence and less spatter.